Azure/aztk/README.md

 # Azure Distributed Data Engineering Toolkit
 Azure Distributed Data Engineering Toolkit is a python CLI application for provisioning on-demand Spark on Docker clusters in Azure.
-This package is built on top of Azure Batch but does not require any Azure Batch knowledge to use.
+This toolkit is built on top of Azure Batch but does not require any Azure Batch knowledge to use.

-This toolkit is designed to run batch Spark jobs that require additional on-demand compute.
+Currently, this toolkit is designed to run batch Spark jobs that require additional on-demand compute.
+Eventually we plan to support other distributed data engineering frameworks in a similar vein.
+Please let us know which frameworks you'd like for us to support in the future.

 ## Notable Features
 - Spark cluster provision time of 5 minutes on average